Mertensia virginica: Description

 Virginia bluebells have rounded (ovate) and gray-green leaves, borne on stems up to 60 cm tall.
 The leaves are up to 13 cm long, smooth (entire) along their margins, petiolate at the bottom of the flower stem, and sessile at the top.

 The inflorescence is a nodding group, or cyme of flowers located at the end of the arched stems.
 The flower buds are pink, and the opened flowers are usually light blue, but occasionally pink and rarely white.
 The flowers have 5 shallow lobes fused into a tube at the base of the flower, five stamens, and a central pistil (carpel).

 Distribution and habitat

 M. virginica is native in the United States from Kansas in the west, to Mississippi, Alabama, and Georgia in the south, and to Maine in the northeast.
 It is native in Canada in Ontario and Quebec.
 The plant can be found in rich, moist woods and on low, wooded hillsides.
 They often form large groups.

 Ecology

 The plant develops very early in the spring and flowers mid-spring.
 In early summer, each fertilized flower produces four seeds within wrinkled nuts.
 The plant then goes dormant till the next spring.

-The flowers attract long-tongued bees, such as bumblebees, butterflies, moths, skippers, hummingbird moths, flower flies, bee flies, and hummingbirds.
+The flowers attract long-tongued bees like bumblebees, and also butterflies, moths, skippers, hummingbird moths, flower flies, bee flies, and hummingbirds.